manoj585/Home/index.md

 If you want to use an image in your blog post, you should use the `_plugins/imager.rb` plugin.
 The image will be responsive.
 See the post 'Welcome to Jekyll' where it contains an example of how to use this plugin.

-Hey Nerd!
-How is it?
-You're analyzing me, but are not you using me?
-Use me now!
-I'm not into embellishment.

 [Download](https://github.com/williamcanin/typing-jekyll-template){: target="_blank"}{: .btn-typing}